 - 1. You may be sent to a call for an individual in crisis where their family or friends are present. - 2.
 Slow things down. - 3.
 Determine if a crime has been committed and whether the individual in crisis poses an immediate threat to themselves or others. - 4.
-If no emergency appears to exist, suggest other remedies available such as: probate court, medical care, social services: community, family or church groups.
+If no emergency appears to exist, suggest other remedies available such as: probate court, medical care, social services: community, family, or church groups.
 Remember, it is not a crime for an individual to be in crisis.
-Assist by providing direction and guidance.
+Assist them by providing direction and guidance.
 The details will be documented in the CAD close out screen.
-You may also choose to document the details of the incident in the Crisis Response Report.
-This information will be reviewed and assessed to determine appropriate follow up by the COAST Unit.
+You may also choose to document the details of the incident in a Crisis Response Report.
+This information will be carefully reviewed and evaluated by the